1. Home

 All of these indicate that your cat is feeling stressed, which means they may be more likely to bite you if you come near.

-2. Don't Startle Them
+Don’t Startle Your Cat

 man holding his hands above and away from his cat

-In fact, startling them may trigger their instinct to self-protect by biting.
-So, it’s important to make sure your cat knows you’re coming before you touch them.
 For example, if your cat’s taking a nap, let them sleep—they’re likely to thank you with snuggles or playtime when they’ve woken up on their own terms.

-3. Handle Your Cat With Care
+Handle Your Cat With Care

 cat sitting calmly in a man's lap

-Cats have a lower tolerance for mishandling compared to most dogs, and may bite you if you’re too rough with them.
-While each cat’s preferences are different, it’s generally best to follow these general rules:
+Cats have a lower tolerance for mishandling compared to most dogs, and they may bite you if you’re too rough with them.

 • Use both hands to pick them up—it makes them feel more secure